opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ![SAI acl design](figures/sai_aclobjs.png "Figure 1: Relationship between ACL Table ID and various binding points.")
 __Figure 1: Relationship between ACL Table ID and various binding points.__

-#### Example 1 - Binding an ACL to a port
-// create ACL
-// update ACL table entry
-// bind an Acl to a port
-// update ACL table entry
-// unbind an acl from a port

-#### Example 2 - Binding an ACL to a router interface
-// Use the ACL created in example 1
-// bind an ACL to a router interface
-// unbind an acl from a router interface

 ### Group ID Management
 Two new APIs are introduced in saiacl.h object to manage group ID creation and removal. create_acl_group API allocates a UOID based group id and remove_acl_group API removes/frees the UOID for recycle.

 ### ACL GROUP ID Bind/Unbind Model
 ACL GROUP ID is an UOID based identifier allocated via saiacl.h apis "create_acl_group".
 The purpose of the group object is to group more than one ACL tables and allow the group of ACL tables be bound to any bind points.
 This proposal introduces the ACL GROUP ID management APIs within saiacl.h.
 Figure 2 shows the relationship between ACL GROUPs and various bind points, it also provides a typical use case of allowing ACL TABLEs and ACL GROUPs to coexist and be bound to various bind points.
-Example 3 below shows how to create an ACL group and Example 4 below shows how to bind an unbind an ACL group.
-Example 5 shows the configuration example used in Figure 2.
+Example 3 below shows how to create an ACL group and bind this ACL group to a port.
+Example 4 below shows how to bind the same ACL Group to multiple bind points.
+Example 5 shows that an ACL table part of an ACL group can also be applied individually to any other bind point.
+The SAI implementation should handle such complex but intuitive scenarios and simplify application logic.

 ![SAI acl group](figures/sai_aclgroups.png "Figure 2: Group ID and ACL ID's relation with several binding points. ") __Figure 2: Group ID and ACL ID's relation with several binding points.__

-#### Example 3 - Create an ACL group
-// create an ACL table
-// create an ACL table 2 with priority
-// create an acl group using ACL group (new) apis

-#### Example 4 - Binding na ACL group to a set of ports
-// use the same acl group used in Example 3
-// bind acl group to port 2, 3, 4.
-// unbind acl group from port 3

-#### Example 5 -
-// configuration example used in Figure 2.

 ### ACL Table and ACL Group Match Behavior
 Within one ACL GROUP TABLE only one ACL entry will be hit which is based on the table priority as well as ACL entry priority within the table.
 Since only on ACL Group (or ACL Table) can be associated with a bind point, it is clear that only one entry (if hit) has corresponding actions to be taken.
 SAI 1.0.0 does not support resolution of non-conflicting actions across various ACL Groups.
 However, considering the behavioral pipeline (model) for SAI 1.0.0, multiple bind points can be valid for a specific flow.
 There are use cases when multiple ACL Tables and/or ACL Groups are assigned at different bind points, but the very first bind point with a valid ACL entry (if hit - irrespective of an ACL Table or ACL Group) takes precedence over rest of the entries.
 This avoids resolving non-conflicting actions across various ACL Groups.